(This post contains affiliate links. Read my full disclosure.)

 Where can we find those templates?
 Are they free?

-They are on the PRINCE2 website, and yes, they are free.
+They are on the AXELOS website, and yes, at the time of the interview they are free.
+You can get a business case, project brief and project initiation document.

 AXELOS administers the PRINCE2 exams and accreditation.
 It’s a joint venture company partly owned by the Cabinet Office of the UK government.